ichi-h/elmish/packages/core/README.md

 Many state management systems in this world are designed to rely on UI libraries.
 This is necessary to achieve a declarative UI.
 This is necessary for a declarative UI, because when the state is updated, the UI can automatically change without manipulating the DOM.
 This is very convenient!

 However, this often leads to tightly coupling business logic with UI libraries and state management systems.
-Let's write a simple counter application that satisfies the following use case in the common React writing style.
+Let's write a simple counter application that satisfies the following requirements in the common React writing style.

 - Clicking the + button increases the count by 1.
 - Clicking the - button decreases the count by 1.